kurtosis-tech/kurtosis-docs/README.md

 Developer Notes
 ===============
-### Docker-in-Docker & MacOS Users
-**High-level:** If you're using MacOS, make sure that your Docker engine's `Resources > File Sharing` preferences are set to allow `/var/folders`
-**Details:** The Kurtosis controller is a Docker image that needs to access the Docker engine it's running in to create other Docker images.
-This is done via creating "sibling" containers, as detailed in the "Solution" section at the bottom of [this blog post](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/).
-However, this requires your Docker engine's communication socket to be bind-mounted inside the controller container.
-Kurtosis will do this for you, but you'll need to give Docker permission for the Docker socket (which lives at `/var/run/docker.sock`) to be bind-mounted inside the controller container.

 ### Abnormal Exit
 While running, Kurtosis will create several Docker containers and networks during test execution.
 In most situations, Kurtosis will stop these containers and delete the networks on exit (including Ctrl-C). **In some rare situations when Kurtosis is killed abnormally (e.g. SIGKILL aka `kill -9`), you'll need to remove the Docker network and stop the running containers!** This can be done like so: